 What is a business differentiation strategy?

-The (rather self-explanatory) term describes a strategy that businesses use to set themselves apart from similar businesses in order to gain a competitive advantage.
+The (rather self-explanatory) term describes a strategy that companies use to set themselves apart from similar businesses in the same industry in order to gain a competitive advantage.

-Whereas a business differentiation strategy is about the overall business, the focus of a product or service differentiation strategy is narrower (differentiating your product/service from similar offers).
+Whereas a business differentiation strategy is about the overall business, the focus of a service or product differentiation strategy is narrower (differentiating your service/product from similar offers).

-Basically, the strategy answers the question every customer has: “Why should I buy from you and not from your competitor?”
+Basically, the strategy answers the question every customer has: “Why should I buy from you and not from your competition?”

-Here are some examples of how businesses can differentiate themselves or their products: price, quality, values, level of support, reputation, etc.
+Here are some examples of how businesses can differentiate themselves or their products: price, quality, values, level of support and customer service, reputation, etc.

 Why can a good business differentiation strategy do for you?